IamJuan201/IamJuan201/README.md

 - Python

-💬 but I want to learn others programming Language as:
+💬 but I want to learn others programming Languages such as:
 - Javascript
 - C#
 - C++
 - Java

+💬 My Preferences:
+- I like play the guitar.
+- I like the technology.
+- I like the videogames.
+- I like listen music.

+My social networks
+-
+-
+-
+-